 Photography, like writing, has the ability to be many things.
 And one of those things is as a keeper of memory.
 It can record facts like no other medium.
 And in some cases, like music, it can recall people and places along with powerful associated emotions.
 But one picture may have a different impact on different people depending on each persons connection to the subject.

 This is my Dad taken in 1940 shortly before he received his “Wings” here in Vancouver.
 He was in the first graduating class of the Commonwealth Air Training Plan set up by Canada to train pilots for the war effort.

 I am going to show you some pictures that have a strong emotional content for me.
-You see, I know exactly what my Dad was doing 75 years ago tonight.
+I know exactly what my Father was doing 75 years ago tonight.
 I know because he wrote it down.
 He was required to.
-You see, he spent three and a half hours flying his mosquito twin engine night fighter over the beaches of Normandy 75 years ago to-night.
+You see, he spent three and a half hours flying his Mosquito twin engine night fighter over the beaches of Normandy 75 years ago to-night.
 And even writing about it brings tears to my eyes.

 Dad took his final flight just over a year ago at the age of 100 and I still miss him terribly.
 Because of his war time flying he was a champion of aviation all his life: airline pilot, private pilot, and supporter of museums, restoration projects, and memorials.

 Although never a pilot myself, I learned a love of aviation from him and to this day stop to watch whenever a plane flies overhead.

 But, back to my story about my Dad and his D-day flights over Normandy.